tomas-abrahamsson/gpb/README.md

 #### For proto3 syntax

 For proto3, there is neither `required` nor `optional` nor `default=<x>` for fields.
-Instead all fields are implicitly optional, and if missing in the binary to decode, they always decode to the type-specific default value.
-Also, it is not possible to determine whether a value was present---with a type-specific value---or not; no `has_<field>()` methods are generated (at least for scalars).
-If you need detection of "missing" data, you must define `has_<field>` boolean fields and set them appropriately.
+Instead all scalar fields, strings and bytes are implicitly optional.
+On decoding, if such a field is missing in the binary to decode, they always decode to the type-specific default value.

-This maps directly and naturally to Erlang.
+On encoding, such fields are only included in the resulting encoded binary if they have a value different from the type-specific default value.
+Even though all fields are implicitly optional, one could also say that on a conceptual level, all such fields always have a value.
+At decoding, it is not possible to determine whether at encoding, a value was present---with a type-specific value---or not.

+A recommendation I've seen for if you need detection of "missing" data, is to define `has_<field>` boolean fields and set them appropriately.
+Another alternative could be to use the well-known wrapper messages.

+Fields that are sub-messages and oneof fields, do not have any type-specific default.
+A sub-message field that was not set encodes differently from a sub-message field set to the sub-message, and it decodes differently.
+This holds even when the sub-message has no fields.
+It works a bit similarly for oneof fields.
+Either none of the alternative oneof fields is set, or one of them is.
+The encoded format is different, and on decoding it is possible to tell a difference.

 Features of gpb
 ---------------